The Story of Our Project

 8th July 2013

 Most equipment has now been returned and has been cleaned in preparation for the next test pitting weekend on 17th and 18th August.

 Once again, we had a very successful weekend of test pitting with over 50 volunteers involved each day and many more people visiting the seven test pits that were open to the public.
 All of the pits produced items of interest, including prehistoric, Roman and medieval pottery.
 Curiously, relatively little pottery was found from the last few hundred years and it will be interesting to see if this trend continues when we dig our next test pits on 17th and 18th August.

-At the end of the weekend, over 50 people gathered (pictured right) to view the finds and to hear Dr Carenza Lewis give an overview of what had been found.
+At the end of the weekend, over 50 people gathered (pictured below) to view the finds and to hear Dr Carenza Lewis give an overview of what had been found.

 6th July 2013